chingc/DJBuy/README.md

 ## License

-DJBuy is distributed under the Simplified BSD license.
+DJBuy is Simplified BSD licensed.
 See [LICENSE][license] for more details.